KOSASIH/CosmicGuard/README.md

 By integrating these technologies, CosmicGuard aims to offer a comprehensive, real-time, and intelligent solution for addressing the challenges posed by space debris in Earth's orbit.

 # Contribution

-# CosmicGuard

-Welcome to the CosmicGuard project repository!
-We're excited to have you contribute to the mission of responsible space debris management.
-Below are guidelines for contributing to CosmicGuard and information about the project's licensing.

-## Contribution Guide

 We value and encourage contributions from the community to help improve CosmicGuard.
 Whether you're a developer, designer, researcher, or space enthusiast, there are several ways you can contribute: